Infinity Pool (film)

-Infinity Pool is a 2023 science fiction horror film written and directed by Brandon Cronenberg, starring Alexander Skarsgård, Mia Goth and Cleopatra Coleman.
-The film follows a struggling writer and his wife on vacation who, after an accident, discover the country's dark culture.
+Infinity Pool is a 2023 science fiction body horror film written and directed by Brandon Cronenberg.
+The film stars Alexander Skarsgård, Mia Goth, and Cleopatra Coleman.
+Set in the fictional country of Li Tolqa, it follows struggling novelist James Foster (Skarsgård) and his wife Em (Coleman), a couple on vacation at a seaside resort who, after meeting another couple and having dinner with them, discover the country's dark culture.

 Cronenberg started developing the project in 2019, with production later being pushed back to 2021.
-Much of the cast joined the project that year and filming took place primarily in Šibenik, Croatia.
+Much of the cast joined the project that year and filming took place primarily in Budapest and Šibenik.

-Infinity Pool premiered at the 2023 Sundance Film Festival on January 22, 2023, and was theatrically released in Canada on January 27, 2023, by Elevation Pictures.
-The film received largely positive reviews from critics, with praise for the atmosphere and Cronenberg's direction but also criticism of its plot and storyline.
+Infinity Pool premiered at the Sundance Film Festival on January 22, 2023, and was theatrically released in Canada on January 27, 2023, to critical acclaim, with particular praise for Goth's performance.

 Plot

 Novelist James Foster and his wife Em spend time at a resort in the fictional seaside country of Li Tolqa, where a local festival is underway.
-The couple's chronic marital strife is exacerbated when Gabi, a fan of the only novel James has published to date, invites them to spend time with her and her husband Alban.
-The four have dinner and decide to spend the next day driving in the countryside, even though they have been warned that tourists are to remain on the resort compound at all times.
+The couple's chronic marital strife is exacerbated when Gabi, a fan of the only novel James has published, invites them to spend time with her and her husband Alban.
+The four have dinner and spend the next day driving in the countryside, even though they have been warned that tourists are to remain on the resort grounds at all times.